dimitris-karapliafis/RdRpCATCH/README.md

 rdrpcatch scan -i path/to/input.fasta -o path/to/output_dir -db-dir path/to/database
 ```

+## Input description
+The input file can be one or more nucleotide or protein sequences in multi-fasta format.
+The output directory is where the results will be stored.
+We recommend specifying the type of the sequence in the command line,
+An optional argument `--seq_type` (nuc or prot) can be used to specify if the input fasta file sequences are nucleotide or amino acid.

 ## Setting up custom pHMM databases
 It is possible to use custom pHMM databases with RdRpCATCH.
 As a prerequisite, you need to install the RdRpCATCH
 databases using the `rdrpcatch databases` command as described above, to a directory of your choice.